EricThomson/pandastim/readme.md

 #### Notes
 - panda3d doesn't listen to windows scale setting, so 800 is 800.
-- It typically looks like textures are drifting vertically or horizontally even when they are not.
+- It typically looks like textures are drifting vertically/horizontally even when they are not.
 This is the well-known 'aperture problem'.
-To convince yourself that the bars are actually moving perpendicular to the angle, just increase the window size until you can see their edges.
+To disambiguate, increase the window size until you can see their edges.
 Question: is this a problem when analyzing fish data?
 - Could be useful to disentangle chromatic, orientation, and motion representations using light sheet.
 Talk to linsday glickfeld.
-Look at more traditional spatiotemporalchromatic representations.
+Look at more traditional spatiotemporal chromatic representations.

 #### To think about
 - Should we start at same position each time, or randomize phase?